 There is another correlation to health benefits and SaaS investment for businesses and organizations: both affect employee experience and their ability to produce work outputs.

-And in another survey, 73 percent of respondents said they know of tools or technology that would help them produce higher quality work.
-By 2023, Gartner predicts 40 percent of workers will choose business applications and tools like they do their music streaming experience
+And in another survey, 73% of respondents said they know of tools or technology that would help them produce higher quality work.
+By 2023, Gartner predicts 40% of workers will choose business applications and tools like they do their music streaming experience

 With these facts in mind, IT and business leaders face a choice: Proactively develop new ways for employees to access and acquire approved software or reactively deal with shadow IT, and it’s resultant cost and risk, as it occurs.

 Ready to jumpstart managing and optimizing SaaS at your organization?
-Get a demo of Zylo today.
+Request a demo of Zylo today.